MicrosoftEdge/MicrosoftEdge-Documentation/extensions/API-support/supported-APIs/README.md

 The following known issues span across the extension platform and will be fixed in the near future:

 - Regardless of any `catch()` statements, exceptions thown in the content script context by predefined JavaScript methods (such as `document.querySelector()`) will be dispatched to both the content script's and page's `window.onerror` handlers.
-- When using the CSS `url()` property, absolute urls using `ms-browser-extension://` will not work like they do in Chrome.
+- When using the CSS `url()` property, absolute URLs using `ms-browser-extension://` will not work like they do in Chrome.
 To bypass this issue, use relative paths to resources (starting in the root extension directory) instead.
 - `window.open()` does not work in extension background scripts.
 Please use `browser.windows.create()` instead.

 ## browserAction

-The following `browserAction` API are supported:
+The following `browserAction` APIs are supported:

 | API                                   | Known issues                                             | Chrome incompatibilities
 |---------------------------------------|----------------------------------------------------------|--------------------------|